shimonpi/AppliedCFD_Tutorials/Tutorial_3/Tutorial_3_2/README.md

 In the SIMPLE section we can control the residual parameters dictating the criteria for the iterative solution to be considered converged.
 Residuals represent the difference between the left-hand side and the right-hand side of the discretized equations; lower residuals indicate that the solution is approaching an accurate and stable state.

-Change the residual control parameters to stricter tolerances to ensure the equations are accurately resolved.
+Change the residual control parameters to stricter tolerances to ensure the equations are accurately resolved:

 ```cpp
 SIMPLE